caltechlibrary/ames/README.md

 #### Usage
 Type something like `python run_coda_report.py doi_report thesis report.tsv -year 1977-1978`

-- The first option is the report type.
+- The first option is the report type (doi_report is currently the only option)
-- The next option is the repository (thesis or authors)
+- Next is the repository (thesis or authors)
-- The next option is the output file name
+- Next is the output file name (anything, will show up in current directory)
-- You can include a -year to return records from a specific year (1977) or a range (1977-1978)
+- You can include a -year option to return records from a specific year (1977) or a range (1977-1978)